Frequently Asked Questions On Adoption

 - Be physically, mentally, and emotionally capable

 - Have sufficient resources to provide for the child’s needs.

 Who may be adopted?

-- The legitimate son or daughter by one spouse by the other spouse
+- A legitimate child of one spouse by the other spouse.

-- An illegitimate son or daughter by an adopter to improve his or her status to that of legitimacy.
+- An illegitimate child by a qualified adopter to improve the status of legitimacy.

-- A child whose adoption has been previously rescinded.
+- A child whose adoption has been formerly rescinded.

-- A child whose biological or adopted parent(s) has died.
+- A child whose biological or adoptive parents have died

 How can I adopt?*

-- You could share your interest with the Department of Social Welfare and Development (DSWD) or an accredited child-placing agency like Kaisang Buhay Foundation (KBF) and NORFIL Foundation.
+- To add, you could also share your interest with the Department of Social Welfare and Development (DSWD) or to other accredited Child Placing Agencies like Kaisang Buhay Foundation (KBF) and NORFIL Foundation.
 After coordinating with these agencies, they will assist you on the adoption process and documentary requirements.

 What are the documentary requirements needed for adoption?